floristafa/maintsight-cli/docs/ARCHITECTURE.md

 # MaintSight Architecture

-This document describes the technical architecture of MaintSight, a maintenance risk prediction tool for git repositories.
+This document describes the technical architecture of MaintSight, a maintenance degradation prediction tool for git repositories.

 ## System Overview